sprinklej/3005_Assign_04/README.txt

 Update the information.
 Click the "update" button.

+--Delete a client:
+Double click on a client in the clients list.
+Click the "delete" button

+NOTES:
-NOTE: When adding/updating a client, all the fields must be filled in (with the exception of the referral source field which can be empty), otherwise the information will not be written to the DB.
+-When adding/updating a client, all the fields must be filled in (with the exception of the referral source field which can be empty), otherwise the information will not be written to the DB.
+-When deleting a client they will also be removed from any classes that are signed up for.

 --Add a staff member: